Hoverbear/rust-education-paper/paper.md

 # Borrow and Move: Forget `free()`

-Memory management is hard, that's why many programmers like garbage collectors.
-These days there are mark-and-sweep GCs, tracing GCs, generational GCs, and all sorts of exotic algorithms to sweep up unused memory.
-This all arises from the assumption that compilers cannot perform enough static analysis to accurately trace the lifetime of a value throughout the execution of a program.
-For many languages this is quite true, C being one of the primary offenders.

 In Rust there is the notion of moving, copying, and referencing.
-Like C and C++, Rust features a powerful pointer system that allows programmers to make fine-grain, informed decisions about how values are stored, passed, and represented.
+In some ways Rust's memory model is similar to C/C++'s.
+It features a powerful pointer system that allows programmers to make fine-grain, informed decisions about how values are stored, passed, and represented.
 Like C++, Rust makes use of a concept called Resource Acquisition is Instantiation (RAII).
 Rust goes a step further, introducing the distinction between *immutably borrowing* (`&`), *mutably borrowing* (`&mut`), *copying* (`Copy` trait), and *moving* values.
 At any given time there may be any number of *immutable borrows*, meanwhile there may only be one *mutable borrow*, and a value may not be used in the function once it has been *moved* out.

 This makes it simple for a programmer to observe a function signature and determine which values the function may mutate or consume, and which it may return.
 Using this information the compiler is able to determine the lifetime constraints of almost any value without additional notations.
 In (rare, complex) cases where it does require additional information the programmer can annotate lifetimes just as they would generic type parameters.